johannesu/parametric-maxflow/README.md

-MATLAB/C++ code for finding the solution diagram of the two-parametric max-flow problem [1].
+MATLAB/C++ code for finding the solution diagram of the two-parameter max-flow problem [1].

 ![Solution diagram](screenshot/diagram.png)